Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

-I moved here from Jakarta expecting Bali to be the cheaper option, and in a lot of ways it is.
+I moved to Bali from Jakarta expecting it to be the cheaper option, and in a lot of ways it is.
 But it’s astonishing how quickly you can spend without noticing.
-The flat whites, the smoothie bowls, the Sunday beach clubs, they all add up while you’re busy telling yourself you’re being sensible (guilty!).
-The truth is the cost of living in Bali has an enormous range, and a lot of your monthly total comes down to where you spend it.
+The flat whites, the smoothie bowls, the Sunday beach clubs – they all add up while you’re busy telling yourself you’re being sensible (guilty!).
+The truth is, the cost of living in Bali has an enormous range, and a lot of your monthly spend comes down to whether you live more like a local, or like a tourist.
 A latte in Canggu can cost double what you’d pay in Denpasar, though it usually comes with a rice-field view and a queue to match.
 So, while living well here is very much doable, “cheap” depends entirely on how you live.

-Here’s the honest breakdown of what a real month costs and how to stop the island from gently driving you into personal bankruptcy.
+Here’s the honest breakdown of what a real month in Bali costs, and how to stop the island from driving you into personal bankruptcy.

 Why trust this guide?

 Hello!
-I’m Erick, and I’ve been living and working in Bali for a year now.
-Every number in this guide comes from my own experience, not from a spreadsheet someone else put together.
-I’ve done the supermarket rounds and compared prices down to the last thousand rupiah (yes, really).
+I’m Erick, and I’ve been living and working in Bali for over a year now.
+All the pricing in this guide comes from my own experience – I’ve done the supermarket rounds and compared prices down to the last thousand rupiah (yes, really).
 I rented a scooter before eventually buying my own.
 I’ve moved between a couple of different places to live, and worked from more coworking spaces than I care to admit.
-So this is what I actually spend, and what I’d tell a friend who was thinking of making the move.
+So, this is what I actually spend in Bali, and what I’d tell a friend who was thinking of making the move.

 Cost of living in Bali for digital nomads at a glance